Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 - A brief introduction of yourself and your qualifications

-- Highlighting your relevant experience and skills
+- A summary of your relevant experience and skills

 Dear [Hiring Manager’s Name]

-I am writing this letter to announce my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
-As an expert and knowledgeable [Your field] I think I’d make the ideal choice to be considered for this job.
+I am writing to convey my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
+Being highly skilled and experienced individual in [Your profession] I think I’d make the ideal choice to be considered for this job.

 Sincerely,